 Fine Arts at Wake Tech

-Knowledge of Art and Music are fundamental components towards a well-rounded, robust general education focused on a good understanding and appreciation of the arts, their importance and impact on society.
-Wake Tech's Fine Arts Department offers courses towards the completion of an Associate in Arts (AA) or an Associate in Fine Arts (AFA).
+Knowledge of art and music are fundamental components toward a well-rounded, robust general education focused on a good understanding and appreciation of the arts, their importance and impact on society.
+Wake Tech's Fine Arts Department offers courses toward the completion of an Associate in Arts (AA) or an Associate in Fine Arts (AFA) degree.

 Music at Wake Tech provides students with a number of opportunities to engage in music making and cultivate an appreciation of music.
-Creative performance options such as Chorus are available as an elective, as well as history-based MUS 110-Music Appreciation and MUS 112-Introduction to Jazz.
-Study abroad opportunities in Austria are also available to Wake Tech students.
-Music faculty enthusiastically bring their performing experiences into the classroom from a variety of disciplines, including vocal and choral performance, guitar, piano, and instrumental performance.
+Creative performance options such as Chorus are available as an elective, as well as history-based MUS-110 Music Appreciation and MUS-112 Introduction to Jazz.
+Study Abroad opportunities in Austria are also available.